wvzxn/universal-symlink-installer/README.md

 # UNIVERSAL SYMLINK INSTALLER

-#### *version: 1.7*

-Simple script that will help you speed up the Symlink creation process on Windows.
+Simple script that will help you create Symlinks faster.
 It acts as both installer and uninstaller.

 ## Usage